14. For loops using the range function

 Tasks

-2. Using the range function, write a for-loop that displays the numbers from 4 up to but not including 9.
+2. Using the range function, write a for-loop that displays the numbers from 2 to 5.

-Using the range function, write a for-loop that displays the numbers 3, 4, 5, 6, 7.
+Using the range function, write a for-loop that displays the numbers from 1 to 5.

 from microbit import *